 So, what else can you do when you're trying to plan ahead and simplify your expenses?

 If you own your home and have equity in it, one option is to refinance your mortgage so that you have more spending power available.
-If you have been impacted by COVID-19, you may be able to take advantage of a mortgage refinance.

 Depending on the option you choose to go with, a mortgage refinance can add crucial breathing room to your budget.
 For example, refinancing your loan with a longer repayment period will cost you more interest in the long run, as well as additional fees but it may also lower your monthly payment amount.